 OCERS must process your retirement if you are a deferred member of OCERS, you are not an active member of a reciprocal retirement system, and you have not applied for a deferred retirement allowance by a certain age.
 The required minimum distribution (RMD) age is 73 for a member who attains age 73 before January 1, 2033, and 75 for a member who attains age 74 after December 31, 2032.
-OCERS will notify you by letter that you need to apply for a retirement benefit by the applicable age or date.
-If you fail to do so, OCERS is required to process your retirement as if you had chosen our Unmodified Option and begin paying you a retirement allowance.
+OCERS will notify you by letter that you need to apply for a retirement benefit by a given age or date.
+If you do not submit a timely application, OCERS is required to process your retirement as if you had chosen our Unmodified Option and begin paying you a retirement allowance.